processmining-in-logistics/psm/README.md

 1. Vertical zoom
 2. Position
 3. Horizontal zoom
 4. Check-box to show/hide ongoing segments, where the end timestamps are estimated as fasted possible.
 Ongoing segments are only estimated for segments whithout choice in the model, e.g., when some activity *a* is only followed by some activity *b*, we estimate end timestamps of occurrences of this segment (a,b).
 If more activities can follow *a*, we do not estimate as the next activity is unknown.
+Hiding ongoing segments improves the GUI response.
 5. Start button, press it once to allow the PSM to listen to the simulation model events.

+Additional functionality is available through mouse clicking:

+* Click once on a segment to locate it in the PQR-system visualization.
+The PQR-System will try to scroll the view port to have a transition related to the first segment activity at the top left corner of the window.
+* Double-click on a segment to add the corresponding Q- and R- segments (works only for segments of the P-proclet).
+* Right-click on a segment to remove a segment
+* Drag and drop segments for sorting

+Note that PSM-R is a proof-of-concept implementation that computes spectra in real-time in memory.
+The stable version of the 'standard' PSM is available [here](https://github.com/processmining-in-logistics/psm/).

 ## Use case